Trading Business in Bali

 - The good news is that a Trading Business is open for 100% foreign investment based on the Indonesian Negative List.

-- This is one of the simpler businesses to set up in Bali, in order to start you’ll need an office space with a building permit (IMB).
+- This is one of the simpler businesses to set up in Bali.
+In order to start you’ll need an office space with a building permit (IMB).

-What is the setup timeframe and cost involved?
+What is the setup time frame ?

 A trading business can start trading as quickly as 6-8 weeks from incorporation.